Isogeny relations in products of families of elliptic curves: O-minimality and definable sets

 Given $S\subseteq \R^N$ and a function $f: S\rightarrow \R^M$, we say that $f$ is a \emph{definable function} if its graph $\pg{(x,y)\in \R^N\times \R^M: x\in S, y=f(x)}$ is a definable set.
 One can easily prove that images and preimages of definable sets via definable functions are still definable.

-Let $U\subseteq \R^{N+M}$.
+Let $U\subseteq \R^{M+N}$.
 For $t_0\in \R^M$, we set $U_{t_0}=\pg{x\in \R^N:(t_0,x)\in U}$ and call $U$ a \emph{family} of subsets of $\R^N$, while $U_{t_0}$ is called the \emph{fiber} of $U$ above $t_0$.
 If $U$ is a definable set, then we call it a \emph{definable family} and it is easy to prove that the fibers $U_{t_0}$ are also definable.

-\begin{proposition}[\cite{vdDM96}, 4.4] Let $U$ be a definable family in a fixed o-minimal structure $\mathcal{S}$.
-Then, there exists an integer $n$ such that each fiber of $U$ has at most $n$ connected components. \end{proposition}

-While there are many examples of o-minimal structures (see \cite{vdDM96}), in this article we will work with the structure $\R_{\text{an,exp}}$, which was proved to be o-minimal by van den Dries and Miller \cite{vdDM94}.
+While there are many examples of o-minimal structures (see \cite{vdDM96}), in this article we will work with the structure $\R_{\text{an,exp}}$ (see \cite[Chapter 8]{Pil22} for details about this structure), which was proved to be o-minimal by van den Dries and Miller \cite{vdDM94}.

 For a family $Z \subseteq \R^M \times \R^N= \R^{M+N}$ and a positive real number $T$ define